datacamp/courses-introduction-to-python/slides/chapter_1_d8fcd4c930027fa4e1c3870c7e7e0ff1.md

 ![ch_1_1_slides.001.png](https://assets.datacamp.com/production/repositories/288/datasets/f70371d1d3dcc8eb318c30132c95a6189e85726a/ch_1_1_slides.001.png)

 `@script`
 Now that you've got an idea about different ways of working with Python, I suggest you head over to the exercises.
-Use the IPython Shell for experimentation, and use the Python script editor to code the actual answer.
-If you click Submit Answer, your script will be executed and checked for correctness.

 ---